-- Another benefit of going green is that it will lower your energy expenses, at the present time and for many years in the future.
+- Another benefit of go green remodeling is that it will lower your energy expenses, at the present time and for many years in the future.

 - The real worth of a green kitchen cannot be seen in monetary terms.
 Your indoor living space will be healthier.
 As previously mentioned, you will also have building materials that are of high quality but do not need a lot of maintenance.
 You will also be committing to being environmentally responsible.